 How long has the particular smallcase you’re considering been around?
 How did it do during the March 2020 crash?

 Ok, how to find out how long a smallcase has been live for?
 You can see it on the smallcase page, right above the annualised return number, next to the volatility label.
 That number does not include the time for which backtested data was uploaded.
 Example: If it says “3Y CAGR” (means it has been live on smallcase for three years or a little over).

 Once you apply this lens, you start noticing that so many smallcases haven’t been around for very long.
 Spectacular performance over a few months might or might not continue.
 When looking for your ideal smallcase, look for the smallcases that have a track record to speak of.

-You hear about this great smallcase, either through a compelling direct marketing email or through someone you know.
+You hear that this smallcase has had great returns.
+Either through a direct marketing email or through a whatsapp marketing message that said how it had done 15% in one month!
 You navigate to the smallcase page and see that it’s done incredibly well over the last few months, even the last year.
 Before signing up to invest, you go to the main page to know more about the smallcase manager.

 Now let’s say the page lists a whole bunch of other smallcases, including the one that brought you here in the first place, all of which have catchy titles.
 Most likely, the one you’re considering seems to have done better than most of the others run by the same smallcase manager.

 Are all these multiple smallcases materially different from each other?
 If yes, which are the highest conviction portfolios run by this manager?
 Is it feasible that a manager running so many smallcases is putting a concerted effort into doing the best for each smallcase or is this a spray-and-pray approach that ensures at least a couple of them will have done well over any short timeframes?

 What is the implication if the smallcase you’re considering is one of a dozen run by the same smallcase manager?